 Document summarising the statutory duties of local authorities in Scotland with regard to preventing homelessness.
 It outlines the actions which local authorities should take to stop homelessness occurring and recurring.

 Report summarising findings from the regulation and inspection work of the Scottish Housing Regulator and focusing on those areas where there is room for improvement in services for tenants, homeless people and other users of services of social housing providers.

 The Housing (Scotland) Act 2001 extended the duties of local authorities toward homeless people in Scotland, while also recognising that Registered Social Landlords (RSLs) had an increasing role to play in providing housing for statutorily homeless households.
 A growing body of evidence suggests the use of Section 5 differs across Scotland and that its use may be less than had originally been anticipated.
 There also seems to be confusion regarding the purpose and scope of the requirements.

-Briefing paper intended to inform housing professionals of the key priorities and emerging challenges confronting housing, health and care services in Scotland.
+Briefing paper intended to inform housing professionals about some of the key priorities and challenges facing housing, health and care services in Scotland.